PrashansaAmbarkar/deno-and-typescript/README.md

 <img src ="images/dp.JPG" width="215" height ="235" align ="right">

-  ## The topics I would be covering in Deno and TypeScript
+  ## The topics I would be covering in Deno and TypeScript:

     * I worked on the implementation and processing using Deno.
     * I worked on the typeScript and working of the code.

-  ## You need to
+  ## You need to:
     * Download Visual Studio
     * Download the Chocolatey
     * Download Deno
+  ## Commands to know?
+    * To run deno - run your deno followed by the file name; i.e., " deno run appPrash.ts ".
+      Will that work?
+Nah! you will need to allow permission
+    * To give permission and allow access; "deno run --allow-net appPrash.ts".
+      What else you can know?
+Version and details?
+    * Know all deno details on your computer; " deno --help ".
+      How to allow write and read?
+    * allow -write and allow -read

 ## Praneeth Vallabhaneni